Nate Silver: Reception

 After a post-election appearance by Silver on Joe Scarborough's Morning Joe, Scarborough published what he called a "(semi) apology", in which he concluded:

 "I won't apologize to Mr. Silver for predicting an outcome that I had also been predicting for a year.
 But I do need to tell Nate I'm sorry for leaning in too hard and lumping him with pollsters whose methodology is as rigorous as the Simpsons' strip mall physician, Dr. Nick.
 For those sins (and a multitude of others that I'm sure I don't even know about), I am sorry.

-Politics is a messy sport.
+"Politics is a messy sport.
 And just as ball players who drink beer and eat fried chicken in dugouts across America can screw up the smartest sabermetrician's forecast, Nate Silver's formula is sure to let his fervent admirers down from time to time.
 But judging from what I saw of him this morning, Nate is a grounded guy who admits as much in his book.
 I was too tough on him and there's a 84.398264% chance I will be less dismissive of his good work in the future."

 Silver's nondisclosure of the details of his analytical model has resulted in some skepticism.
 Washington Post journalist Ezra Klein wrote: "There are good criticisms to make of Silver's model, not the least of which is that, while Silver is almost tediously detailed about what's going on in the model, he won't give out the code, and without the code, we can't say with certainty how the model works."
 Colby Cosh wrote that the model "is proprietary and irreproducible.
-That last feature makes it unwise to use Silver's model as a straw stand-in for "science", as if the model had been fully specified in a peer-reviewed journal".
+That last feature makes it unwise to use Silver's model as a straw stand-in for 'science', as if the model had been fully specified in a peer-reviewed journal".

+Post-FiveThirtyEight career: since 2023

+After departing FiveThirtyEight amid widespread layoffs at Disney/ABC News in May 2023, Silver began publishing on his personal blog, Silver Bulletin.
+Silver retained the IP of 538's election forecasting model as he left, and in June 2024, released his own election forecasting model at Silver Bulletin, using methodology similar to his model at 538.

+In June 2024, Silver joined the prediction market startup Polymarket as an advisor.
+In August of the same year, Silver published his book On the Edge: The Art of Risking Everything, exploring how calculated risks can yield benefits in diverse fields, from finance and poker to effective altruism.

+In November 2024, Silver said of his income from Silver Bulletin, "It’s very good money, and definitely more than I was making working for a network."
+At that time his blog was ranked third on Substack's politics leaderboard with 282,000 subscribers.